Govern access for external users in entitlement management

 If you want to include SharePoint Online sites in your access packages for external users, make sure that your organization-level external sharing setting is set to Anyone (users don't require sign in), or New and existing guests (guests must sign in or provide a verification code).
 For more information, see Turn external sharing on or off.

 If you want to restrict any external sharing outside of entitlement management, you can set the external sharing setting to Existing guests.
-Then, only new users that are invited through entitlement management will be able to gain access to these sites.
+Then, only new users that are invited through entitlement management are able to gain access to these sites.
 For more information, see Turn external sharing on or off.

 Make sure that the site-level settings enable guest access (same option selections as previously listed).
 For more information, see Turn external sharing on or off for a site.